 There are so many available free and paid plugins in WordPress that serve different purposes.

 It is always advised to use the right set of plugins while using WordPress as all plugins are not good and can impact your websites speed and performance.
-Especially if the plugins are downloaded from unreliable sources that distribute hidden malware, they can be a pose a serious threat to your website.
+Especially if the plugins are downloaded from unreliable sources that distribute hidden malware, they can pose a serious threat to your website.

 Therefore, always consider a few points before choosing the plugin:

 - Install plugin only from a reliable source like WordPress.org or companies with good reputation

 - Search for reviews and support forums for the plugin you are interested in, as they are a good indicator for the quality and functionality of the plugin.

 8. Ignoring WordPress Update